The Patience of Job…

 —Ephesians 6:12

-- Reflect on scripture: In times of such testing and trials, the Word of God brings comfort.
+• Reflect on scripture: In times of such testing and trials, the Word of God brings comfort.
 It is pure and unchanging.
-Allow God’s Word to penetrate your heart, will, mind and emotions.
-When your own words fail you in prayer, let God’s do the job instead.
+Allow God’s Word to penetrate your heart, will, mind, and emotions.
+When your own words fail you in prayer, let God do the job instead.

 This Isn’t to Alarm You…

-I know I have just spent time speaking about the many blessings that come though tithes and offerings, but I would not be completely honest if I didn’t share that when you chose to follow God’s ways, the path is not always easy.
+I’ve written about the many blessings that come through tithes and offerings, but I would not be completely honest if I didn’t share that when you chose to follow God’s ways, the path is not always easy.
 This isn’t to alarm you… it is to prepare you to live victoriously in the face of any obstacle that stands in your way.
 Tests and trials are sure to come, but God’s promises stand the test of time.

 Allow God’s Spirit to cleanse any impurities in your heart during these times, consider them blessings, and wait upon the Lord to restore all that was stolen.